 Bed bugs are often most active at night because that is when the majority of people are asleep.
 However, people with bed bugs that work the overnight shift entice bed bugs to come out during the day.
 It is merely the presence of heat and carbon dioxide (your breathing) that notifies bed bugs that it’s time to feed, not the time of day.

-There are many bed bug myths floating around which makes it easy to get overwhelmed by false information.
+If you find yourself wondering how to get rid of bed bugs, don’t try to go it alone.
+There are many bed bug myths floating around, which makes it easy to get overwhelmed by false information.
 We hope to have debunked a few bed bug myths and improved your general awareness and knowledge of bed bugs.
 Please let us know if you have additional inquiries about detecting the presence of bed bugs along with bed bug removal services.